ludovic-estival/tcg-collection/README.md

 - Calculation of collection value :white_check_mark:
 - Show number of cards by rarity :white_check_mark:
 - Add account connection and registration :white_check_mark:
+- Search cards by code or name :white_check_mark:
 - Show evolution of prices for the collection
 - Show card image
 - Sort cards by card attributes in ascending/descending order